Backup command

 . . .

-Then need to reload the daemon for source path change and restart the postgresql service also
+Then need to reload the daemon for the source path change and restart the PostgreSQL service also

 Removing the old Data Directory: